JurgenOnAzure/microsoft-azure-iot-developer-configure-stream-processing/README.md

 ## iot-edge

-This folder contains material used in the IoT Edge demo in the course.
+This folder contains the PowerShell commands used to configure a Virtual Machine as an IoT Edge device in a demo in the course.

 ## References and documentation